 Post's understanding of the testing process is that the quantitative PCR system is used in Turkey for detecting, identifying, and quantifying GE content.
-Three main steps are typically followed in GE routine analysis with qPCR methods.
-First, the potential presence of GE is assessed by a screening approach targeting the most common transgenic elements found in GE such as p35S (35S promoter from cauliflower mosaic virus) and tNOS (nopaline synthase terminator from Agrobacterium tumefaciens).
+Three main steps are typically followed in routine product analysis with qPCR methods.
+First, the potential presence of any GE event is assessed by a screening approach targeting the most common transgenic elements found in GE events such as p35S (35S promoter from cauliflower mosaic virus) and tNOS (nopaline synthase terminator from Agrobacterium tumefaciens).
 According to the positive and negative signals observed for the screening markers tested, GE events potentially detected are identified in a second step using qPCR techniques.
 Finally, the amount of identified GE events present in the tested food/feed samples is determined.
-This quantification step is carried out on the basis of the number of copies to allow the simultaneous identification of GE events.
+This quantification step is carried out based on the number of copies to allow the simultaneous identification of GE events.